 Rockland Public Library

-Hours: Welcome back!
-The Library is now open; see below for details.
-The hours at present are Monday, Wednesday, Friday 10 AM to 5 PM, Tuesday & Thursday 10 AM to 5:30 PM, and Saturday 10 AM to 1 PM.
+Hours: Welcome!
+The Library hours are Monday, Tuesday, & Thursday 10 AM to 8 PM, Wednesday & Friday 10 AM to 5 PM, and Saturday 10 AM to 4 PM.

 Follow us at any of the social media links below for unique and informative content.
 Just click the pic!